Protect Your Eyes With These Contact Lens Safety Tips

 Take care of your eye health this Contact Lens Safety Month and all year long.
 Your eyes will thank you!

-We invite you to visit Mississauga Vision Centre in Mississauga for all your eye care concerns.
+We invite you to visit Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton for all your eye care concerns.

 Why do contact lenses have expiration dates?